-A CEIP program will take time to be enabled.
-You can also investigate other financing options.
-There is no launch date planned yet for the CEIP program.
+For updates on the CEIP program, please see the MCCAC webpage.
 Once the program is launched it will be phased in, beginning with only a small number of participants.

 As part of the City of Edmonton Community Energy Transition Strategy, the City is committed to reducing greenhouse gas emissions.
 Residential buildings are responsible for approximately 20% of Edmonton’s greenhouse gas emissions.
 By replacing traditional energy generation with solar generation, we lower the need for more carbon intensive energy generation.